 Easter is a festivity celebrated in every catholic country.
 And guess what?
 Peru belongs in this category.
 And we’ll show you how Easter is celebrate in Cusco as part of the Peruvian culture.

-Have you already been in the Inca Empire’s former capital, Cusco?
-If you haven’t, Proyecto Peru will give you yet another reason why you should visit it and discover the Peruvian culture!
+Have you already been to the Inca Empire’s former capital, Cusco?
+If you haven’t, Cusco Carnival is yet another reason why you should visit it and discover the Peruvian culture!

 Cusco’s Carnivals

 Cusco catches the eye of all world travellers and is one the first options when planning a trip to Peru.
-For this, and more reasons, the US website News & World Report ranked Cusco first on the best places to visit in Latin America.
+The US website News & World Report ranked Cusco first among the best places to visit in Latin America.

-Continue reading “Peruvian Culture: Discover Cusco Carnival”Peruvian History: Qoyllur Riti, a religious festival like no other
+Qoyllur Riti, a religious festival like no other

-Peru is a very religious country, especially if you visit the highlands.
-In Cusco, the heart of the Inca Empire, the Qoyllur Riti has a special place in the locals’ hearts.
-A mix of Andean mysticism and Western religiosity.
-This festival gathers more than 10 000 people every year in May or June.
+Peru is still a very religious country, especially in the highlands.
+In Cusco, the heart of the Inca Empire, Qoyllur Riti has a special place in the locals’ hearts.
+A mix of Andean mysticism and Western religion.
+This festival attracts more than 10,000 people every year.

-This is a festival you can witness if you travel to Cusco during these months.
-So discover all the wonders the Qoyllur Riti has to offer!
+It is celebrate in May or June.
+So if you are here in those months discover all the wonders the Qoyllur Riti has to offer!

 “You can’t buy happiness, but you can prepare a cocktail.
 And that’s kind of the same thing.”

-When googling Cusco to do your volunteer work, I’m sure you are bombarded with cute photos of llamas and alpacas (and, of course, you’re not able to tell which one is which).
+When googling Cusco while researching volunteerin in Peru, I’m sure you are bombarded with cute photos of llamas and alpacas (and, of course, you’re not able to tell which one is which).
 And you’re also bombarded with beautiful photos of Machu Picchu, Rainbow Mountain, the Sacred Valley, Lake Humantay, and the list goes on.